CodyMarkix/DunCrawl/README.md

 A dungeon crawler game, where you try to get as much loot as possible!

 # How To Build
+So far, the compiled releases only work on Windows

 Requirements are:
   - Pyinstaller, that's it